Skip to content

 ls | fx -r '.includes(".md") ? this : skip'

-Use the list function to print array as a list:
+Use the list function to print an array as a list:

 sh